dsuess/transformers-mup/README.md

 $ source $HOME/.bashrc
 ```

-- edit the `cluster.yaml` file, things you need to change: `provider.project_id`, `max_workers`
+- edit the `cluster.yaml` file, things you need to change: `provider.project_id`, `region`, and `availability_zone`
+- If you don't get this right, we will launch TPUs in non-free zones, which can get \$\$\$.
+The `cluster.yaml` is configured for `v2-8` TPUs under `available_node_types.ray_tpu.node_config.acceleratorType`.
+If you want to try getting a hold of `v3-8` TPUs, make sure to also change the region.
+Otherwise \$\$\$!
 - launch the cluster (this can take a while, you need to confirm generation of head node)
 ```
 $ ray up cluster.yaml
 ```

-- note the address under "To connect to this Ray runtime from another node, run", use that command to connect to cluster
+- note the address under "To connect to this Ray runtime from another node, run", use that command to connect to cluster.
+Yours might have a different address and redis-password.
 ```
 $ ray start --address='10.128.15.199:6379' --redis-password='5241590000000000'
 ```